.Top 10 Best Things To See and Do in Geneva

 Don’t miss out on walking along the lake, take in the flower clock and the Jardin Anglais and the famous Jet d’Eau (water fountain).
 The flower clock has become a tourist symbol of Geneva since it was first inaugurated in 1955.
 With its 6500 flowers, it is replanted throughout the year with seasonal plants and, of course, is a guardian of Swiss time-keeping in Geneva!

 Just behind the flower clock is the Jardin Anglais, stroll through this park to reach the famous Jet d’Eau, a Geneva symbol.
 First inaugurated in 1891, this 140-meter high fountain gushes out water at the impressive speed of 200 km/h, pumping 500 liters a second.
 It runs most of the year, except on very windy days.
 It is often lit up in different colours at night.

 5. The Russian Church

 This 19th-Century Russian Orthodox Church, topped with gold onion domes and filled with treasures, is one of my favourite places in Geneva.
 Inside it features the most beautiful icons from the 16th to the 20th Century as well as treasues from the Russian imperial family.

 It was built in the second half of the 19th Century by the many Russians who had come to Geneva to.
-It has just undergone a recent renovation and is as shiny inside as it is from the outside.
+It underwent a renovation a short while ago and is now as shiny inside as it is from the outside.

 6. The United Nations and the Broken Chair